terascope/elasticsearch-assets/docs/operations/elasticsearch_reader.md

 ```

 ### Hinting the algorithm to optimize performance
 By default the reader will do its best to quickly slice the data down to a reasonable size however sometimes really large jobs can use a few hints to run more efficiently.
-If the record's date allow, changing the `interval` and `time_resolution` allows more fine granined control.
+If the record's date allow, changing the `interval` and `time_resolution` allows more fine grained control.

 The example job will try to read in 1 minute chunks, and if it needs make smaller chunks, it can chunk at the millisecond resolution.